What is Thyroid?

 - Hashimoto’s thyroiditis: The body cells attack and damage the thyroid.
 It causes thyroid disease.
 It is an autoimmune condition.
 The main reason for this is inheritance.

 - Postpartum thyroiditis: It is a temporary condition.
 This may occur in women after childbirth, miscarriage, or abortion.
-It may cause if you have immune system disorder or family history.
+It may cause if you have an immune system disorder or family history.

 - Thyroid surgery: The production of hormones stops.
 It may be by the removal of all or major parts of the thyroid gland.
 This leads to thyroid disease.